mbolam/mmt/3-marcTools.md

 If there isn’t a feature to do exactly what you are trying to do, you may be able to use Find & Replace to get the job done.
 This can be very powerful when used with Regular Expressions.

+**Warnings:**
+* **Less is More** - Make sure you are **isolating** the elements you want to change.
+* **Work from Complicated to Simple** - Always replace the longest, most detailed string **FIRST**, then work backwards.

+{% include figure.html img="3010_original.png" alt="Example of bad find and replace from the Dungeons & Dragons book Encyclopedia Magica, Volume 1." caption="Example of Bad Find and Replace: Entry for the Cube of Frost Resistance.
+Dungeons & Dragons  Encyclopedia Magica, Volume 1.
+1994." width="70%" %}

 ### Regular Expressions

 A **Regular Expression** or **regex** is a text string that describes a pattern that a regex engine uses in order to find text (or positions) in a body of text, typically for the purposes of validating, finding, replacing or splitting.